AmineDjeghri/python-package-template/CONTRIBUTING.md

    - if your project is a python package, run ``make build-pacakge`` to build the package and create the wheel in the `dist` folder
 3. Run CI/CD Locally: Depending on the platform you use:
    - GitHub Actions: run `make install-act` then `make act` for GitHub Actions (Docker should be running).
-4. Create a pull request.
+4. Create a pull request (I use pycharm since it regroups the commits).
 If the GitHub actions pass, the PR will be accepted and merged to dev.

 ### 4.5.
 Dependabot: automatic dependency updates and more